 Step 4.2, Threaded clamping jaws [pre-installation]

 Two different clamping jaws are part of the MEGANT system.
 One clamping jaw has threaded holes while the other one has smooth, non threaded holes.
 Pending the design specifications of a licensed professional, either clamping jaws may be positioned at the top or at the bottom of the connection.
-In most applications, the threaded clamping jaw will be installed below the plate of the primary member.
+However, in most applications, the threaded clamping jaw will be installed below the plate of the primary member.
+Once in position, the clamping jaw is fastened to the desired wood member.

 Step 4.3, Unthreaded clamping jaws [pre-installation]

 The unthreaded clamping jaw is designed to allow the threaded rod(s) to slide smoothly through the connection.
 It will be installed on the opposite end of the connector where the threaded clamping jaw is placed.
 In most applications, the unthreaded clamping jaw will be installed above the plate of the secondary member.
+Once in position, the unthreaded clamping jaw is fastened to the desired wood member.

 Step 4.4, Threaded rod(s) [on-site assembly]